This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Fat has 9 calories per gram, and protein and carbs have 4 calories per gram.

 A low carb or keto diet is based upon the principle of restricting carbohydrates.
 This has lots of benefits, including hunger control, hormone regulation (including insulin), weight loss, mental clarity, and more.
-You can read more about the low carb and keto diet here.
+You can read more about the low carb and keto diet here, and read more about how macros work here.

 Why do I need to calculate my macros?